Prep takes down Papio to advance in the Metro Holiday Tournament

 Papio kept trying to cut into the lead, but could never quite get it close enough.

-Creighton Prep started on a 7-2 run and used the clock very well to make it hard on the Monarchs to get any closer.
+Creighton Prep started the fourth quarter on a 7-2 run and used the clock very well to make it hard on the Monarchs to get any closer.

 Papio attempted to make a run late and pulled to within four points, but Prep closed it out at the free throw line and went home with a 61-55 victory.